larnsce/wash-canada/README.md

 tasks can be difficult.

-This 1-hour module aims to guide researchers through these challenges by introducing a workflow that utilizes Git, GitHub, and the Quarto scientific and technical publishing system for collaborative scientific writing.
+This 1-hour module aims to guide researchers through these challenges by introducing a workflow that utilizes the Quarto scientific and technical publishing system for collaborative scientific writing.

 ## Attribution